 In March 2011, the College opened the Montaukett Learning Resource Center, a 40,000-square-foot building, at the center of the Eastern Campus.
 The facility includes a state-of-the-art library, a large lecture hall, computer classrooms, a multi-media room, the Academic Skills Center, gallery space and varied learning spaces for students to pursue collaborative and independent study.

-Also on the Eastern Campus, the College offers a 40,214 square-foot Health and Wellness Center.
-The Center will contain a pool, a gymnasium, strength training and aerobics facilities, and a rock climbing wall.
+Also on the Eastern Campus, the College offers a 40,214-square-foot Health and Wellness Center.
+The Center opened in 2020 and contains a pool, a gymnasium, strength training and a rock climbing wall.

 A Leader in Education

-Suffolk County Community College is the largest community college in the State University of New York (SUNY) system, enrolling approximately 27,000 students.
-It offers more than 100 degree and certificate options in business; communications and the arts; computing; health, community and human services; liberal arts and sciences; and technical, scientific and engineering studies.
-The original full-time faculty of fewer than a dozen has grown to more than 477.
-By May 2018, the College had over 130,000 alumni.
+Suffolk County Community College is the largest community college in the State University of New York (SUNY) system, enrolling approximately 25,000 students.
+It offers more than 100 degree and certificate options in business and legal studies; communications and the arts; computer science, engineering and technology; culinary arts and hospitality management; health, community and human services; education; liberal arts and sciences.
+The original full-time faculty of fewer than a dozen has grown to more than 460.
+By May 2020, the College had over 130,000 alumni.